nchabanoles/GraphQL-Dojo/README.md

 *Note:* the easiest to get those deps is to start a Bonita Studio locally and install the procurement example available in the Studio Welcome Page.

+Then update the build.gradle file to uncomment the dependencies needed to execute the project.

 If the compilation fails (prior to any change) it means that you do not have all the dependencies resolved properly.

 ## Create the RequestRepository